erfanzar/EasyDeL/README.md

 ## Contact

-If you have any questions or comments about EasyDeL, you can reach out to the team behind EasyDeL
+If you have any questions or comments about EasyDeL, you can reach out to me